Guide to Paris' Picasso Museum: A Lothario's Great Cache Of Art

 4. Surrealism: Marie-Therese Walter

-He encountered the buxom 17 year old on the street and tried to woo her with a cliched "I am Picasso" line.
+Marie Therese Walter was Picasso's most colorful love affair.
+He encountered the buxom underage 17 year old on the street.
+He tried to woo her with a cliched "I am Picasso" line.
 That seems rather repellent, not sexy, to my mind.

 5. Surrealism & The War Years: Dora Maar